Hiatal and Para-esophageal Hernia Denver

 What Is a Hiatal Hernia?

 A hiatal hernia occurs when the upper part of the stomach goes up through the opening in the diaphragm (the muscle that separates the chest and the abdomen) that is normally occupied by the esophagus.
-Patients regularly choose Dr. Reginald Bell for their hiatal hernia repair in Denver.
+Patients regularly choose Dr. Reginald Bell for repair of their hiatal hernia in Denver.

 Physicians often use the phrases “hiatal hernia” and “esophageal reflux” interchangeably.
 Esophageal reflux is a clinical diagnosis based on symptoms such as heartburn or acid reflux, and it is confirmed by tests that evaluate the extent of reflux of gastric juice and acid into the esophagus.
 A hiatal hernia is a diagnosis of an anatomic change that can only be made by x-ray studies or upper endoscopy.